Aricwithana/DOMLauncher/README.md

 DOMLauncher
 ===========

-Cordova Powered Android App Launcher Replacement
+Cordova Powered Android App Launcher Replacement.

 This is a Beta.